- Understanding session management

 - Implementing pagination

-Hi!
-I am Drew Falkman.
-Welcome to Flex 4.5 and PHP: Creating Data-Driven Applications.
-In this course, I am going to show you how to use Flash Builder 4.5 to integrate Flex and PHP.
-Flex allows us to build powerful rich client applications that can run in Flash player, on the desktop, and now on mobile devices.
-One of the best features of Flex is its ability to talk to virtually any server-side technology.
-In this course, we are going to look at how specifically to integrate PHP services and scripts.
+- [Voiceover] Hi, I'm Drew Falkman.
+Welcome to Flex 4.5 and PHP Creating Data-Driven Applications.
+In this course, I'm gonna show you how to use Flash Builder 4.5 to integrate Flex and PHP.
+Flex allows us to build powerful, rich client applications that can run in Flash player, on the desktop, and now on mobile devices.
+One of the best features of Flex is it's ability to talk to virtually any service side technology.
+In this course, we're going to look at how specifically to integrate PHP services and scripts.

-We will look at all the powerful WYSIWYG tools and wizards that come with Flash Builder 4.5.
-We will look at how to use them to generate server code, client-side proxy classes, value objects, and how to integrate all these into our applications.
-We will also preview Zend Studio, which is now bundled with the Flash Builder 4.5 for PHP.
-We will explore some of its features, including how to use the Debugger to seamlessly debug Flex and PHP simultaneously.
-As both a Flex and PHP developer, I will show you how all these tools can help you with your development.
+We'll look at all the powerful Wiziwig tools and wizards that come with Flash Builder 4.5.
+We'll look at how to use them to generate server code, client side proxy classes, value objects, and how to integrate all these into our applications.
+We'll also preview Zen Studio, which is now bundled with the Flash Builder 4.5 for PHP.
+We'll explore some of it's features including how to use the debugger to seamlessly debug Flex and PHP simultaneously.
+As both a Flex and PHP developer, I'll show you how all these tools can help you with your development.